"The soul should always stand ajar, ready to welcome the ecstatic experience."

 Near Enemies: False Versions

 Cleverness instead of clarity: Fast thinking with little depth.
-The mind races while your body stays tense and your heart distant.
+The mind races while our body stays tense and our heart distant.

 Collapse as surrender: Calling it acceptance but checking out.
-You feel vague and foggy rather than awake.
+We feel foggy rather than awake.

 Growing Brilliancy